The Plot of the Bible

 The world doesn't work quite right any more

 Apparently God's answer was to start out by giving everyone free choice knowing that they would eventually choose badly.
 Then when bad choices were made (choices that went against what God said was best), God changed the world to no longer work perfectly so that humans would constantly be reminded that we rely on the designer/sustainer for everything in the world around us.
-If everything worked perfectly, it would be easy to forget that God created and upholds everything and there would be no problems to cause us to strongly desire God to correct the problems.
+If everything worked perfectly, it would be easy to forget that God created

 The Problem of Pain